jgscott/learnR/optimize/optimize.md

     ## $objective
     ## [1] 1

-This tells us that the maximum occurs at x=3, which we can verify by
+This tells us that the maximum occurs at x=3 with value f(x) = 1, which we can verify by plotting:
-plotting:

     curve(myotherfunction, from=0, to=6)